by Sylvia Pankhurst

 Sitterback to top

 - Sylvia Pankhurst (1882-1960), Political activist, writer and artist; daughter of Emmeline Pankhurst.
-Sitter in 19 portraits, Artist of 3 portraits.
+Sitter in 20 portraits, Artist or producer of 3 portraits.

 Artistback to top

 - Sylvia Pankhurst (1882-1960), Political activist, writer and artist; daughter of Emmeline Pankhurst.
-Artist of 3 portraits, Sitter in 19 portraits.
+Artist or producer of 3 portraits, Sitter in 20 portraits.